fsprojects/FSharp.Data.GraphQL/README.md

 ## Live queries

-Live directive is now supported by the server component.
+The `live` directive is now supported by the server component.
 To support live queries, each field of each type of the schema needs to be configured as a live field.
 This is done by using `ILiveFieldSubscription` and `ILiveQuerySubscriptionProvider`, which can be configured in the `SchemaConfig`:

 ```fsharp
 type ILiveFieldSubscription =